linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 12 Historical Simulation and Extreme Value Theory.md

 1 6 0 + \frac {1 1 0 .
 4 6}{0 .
 3 5 4} \left\{\left[ \frac {5 0 0}{2 5} (1 - 0.
 9 9) \right] ^ {- 0.
 3 5 4} - 1 \right\} = 3 9 9.
 6

-$$ or  $399,600.
-(In this instance, the VaR estimate is about$ 23,000 less than the fifth worst loss.)
+$$ or  \$399,600.
+(In this instance, the VaR estimate is about\$ 23,000 less than the fifth worst loss.)
 When the confidence level is increased to 99.9\%, VaR becomes

 $$
 1 6 0 + \frac {1 1 0 .
 4 6}{0 .
 3 5 4} \left\{\left[ \frac {5 0 0}{2 5} (1 - 0.
 9 9 9) \right] ^ {- 0.
 3 5 4} - 1 \right\} = 1 0 9 4.
 6